EndPointCorp/end-point-blog/2022/04/perl-frameworks.md

 if you want something which is seldom used and gets executed on demand without persisting in the machine's memory, this is still an option.

-However, there are frameworks which can work in CGI mode, so there are almost no reason to use CGI.pm, beside having to maintain legacy programs.
+Please note that there are frameworks which can work in CGI mode, so there is no reason to use CGI.pm, beside having to maintain legacy programs.

 # Mojolicious